confluentinc/ksql/docs/syntax-reference.rst

 Terminate a persistent query.
 Persistent queries run continuously until they are explicitly terminated.

--  In standalone mode, exiting the CLI will stop (think: “pause”) any persistent queries because exiting the CLI will also stop the KSQL server.
-When the CLI is restarted, the server will be restarted, too, and any previously defined persistent queries will resume processing.
 -  In client-server mode, exiting the CLI will not stop persistent queries because the KSQL server(s) will continue to process the queries.